Fish Oil, Omega-3 Fatty Acids Capsules (Rx)

 COMMON BRAND NAME(S): Lovaza, Magna Omega-3, Ocean Blue Nutritionals Omega-3 1450, Ocean Blue Omega, Ocean Blue Professional Omega-3 2100, Omacor, Omega-3, Ovega-3, Triklo

-- an unusual or allergic reaction to fish oil, omega-3 fatty acids, fish, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to fish oil, omega-3 fatty acids, fish, shellfish, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.